overlookmotel/react-lazy-data/README.md

 ### `withResources()`

-To avoid having to call `.read()`, you can instead wrap your components which use Resources in `withResources()`.
+To avoid having to call `.read()`, you can instead wrap components which use Resources in `withResources()`.

-`withResources()` wraps the component.
-When the component is rendered, it checks if any of its props are Resources.
+When a wrapped component is rendered, it checks if any of its props are Resources.
 If they are, it calls `.read()` on the Resources before rendering the original component.
-So you can then just use the data directly, rather than having to call `.read()` yourself.
+So then you can just use the data directly, rather than having to call `.read()` yourself.

 Same example as above, but using `withResources()`: